diliaur/simple-slider-2/README.md

 - Looks wonky at lower resolutions and on mobile.
 Need a way to collapse titles underneath slide images.
 This will be on the todo list.

 ### Issues from Old Version to Check out
-- JS or CSS throws off behavior of *other* sliders when plugin is active
+- JS or CSS throws off behavior of *other* slider plugins when this plugin is active
 - Strange behavior when shortcode used in non-widget areas.
 Currently don't have a shortcode, so maybe this will be moot
 - jQuery selectors don't allow for multiple iterations of the slider on one page